jq153387/avancevl.github.io/product/design.md

 ## Why is Good Design Important?

-1. Users build trust in our product.
+1. Good design is the number one factor for building **user trust** in our product.
 2. Design adds value faster than it adds costs.

 <br>